 Structured Grids - In differential approaches using coordinate systems, the technique used is to transform spatial derivative terms from Cartesian to general curvilinear coordinates, while retaining a uniform Cartesian local basis for vector/tensor components.
 The governing equations are thereby written in general curvilinear coordinates, but the Cartesian vector/tensor components remain as dependent variables.
 This approach is widely discussed and has been standard practice in computational fluid dynamics for many years: cf. [3,4,5].
 The use of a uniform Cartesian local basis may also reduce spatial discretization error in computations.
-The reason is that spatial variation in base vectors causes extraneous, nonphysical spatial variation in components: for example in regions of large coordinate curvature.
+The reason is that spatial variation in base vectors causes extraneous, nonphysical spatial variation in components that when differentiated may require higher local resolution than Cartesian components: for example in regions of large coordinate curvature.